ChristianSi/lytspel/README.md

   * «i» representing unstressed /i:/: «fansiful, fansiing» ‹fanciful, fancying› from «fansi» ‹fancy›; «hapiness» ‹happiness› from «hapi» ‹happy›
-  * «oy» representing /OI/: «de'stroys, de'stroyd, de'stroyer» ‹destroys, destroyed, destroyer› from «de'stroy» ‹destroy›
+  * «oy» representing /OI/: «di'stroys, di'stroyd, di'stroyer» ‹destroys, destroyed, destroyer› from «di'stroy» ‹destroy›
   * «y» representing /aI/ (unchanged even before vowels): «hyer» ‹higher› from «hy» ‹high›; «su'plyer» ‹supplier› from «su'ply» ‹supply›
   * «yr» representing /aI@`/: «in'spyrd» ‹inspired› from «in'spyr» ‹inspire›

-* They are also preserved in compounds, e.g. «bakground, extrate'restriel, fyrwurks›» ‹background, extraterrestrial, fireworks›.
+* They are also preserved in compounds, e.g. «bakground, extrate'restrial, fyrwurks›» ‹background, extraterrestrial, fireworks›.
 * If the pronunciation of the base word itself changes (beyond mere shifts of stress), the spelling reflects this, e.g. «creecher» ‹creature› from